 Who Are The Performers?

-Over the years 94 PSR Performers have provided PSR Tutorial visitors with an incredible library of songs (5,500+ MIDI files and 2,000+ MP3 files) recorded on the various Yamaha arranger keyboards.
-You may be surprised at the wide spectrum of people who play and enjoy the Yamaha arranger keyboards.
+Over the years, over 240 PSR and Tyros Performers have provided PSR Tutorial visitors with an incredible library of songs (5,700 MIDI files and 8,600 MP3 files) recorded on Yamaha arranger keyboards.
+You may be surprised at the wide spectrum of people who play and enjoy their Yamahas.
 Some play by ear, some sight read, some use the full-fingered chord technique, some use only single-finger chords, some perform in public, others just play at home, but in all cases, they produce some wonderful music.
-Each performer's page has a short biography and photograph of the player.
+Many performers have a page here, either as current performers or archived performers, where you will find their music.
+Performer pages include a short musical biography and a photo of the player.
 You may now have a chance to put a face to a name you are familiar with from the various Yamaha discussion forums.

 Are There Songs For My Keyboard?

 When PSR Tutorial was launched, performers were recording primarily on the PSR-2000, but over time, new keyboards were acquired and new Performers added.
 Today, you find songs recorded on almost all of Yamaha's arranger keyboard lineup including the top-of the line models (Genos, Tyros5, Tyros4, Tyros3, Tyros2, Tyros1, 9000Pro, and PSR-9000) as well as the intermediate models (PSR-SX900, PSR-S975, PSR-S970, PSR-S950, PSR-S910, PSR-S900, PSR-3000, PSR-2100, PSR-2000, and PSR-740).
 We even have songs recorded on Clavinova models.